AdaCore/training_material/courses/spark_essentials/150_spark_boundary/03-software_boundary.rst

 **Standard unit** :ada:`Ada.Text_IO` **is modeled in SPARK**

   - Subprograms can be called in SPARK code
-  - File system is not precisely modelled
+  - File system is not precisely modeled

 .. code:: ada